stephtring/HW2/README.md

 the total number of observations per category.

-Based on the total number of observations for this new category “obesity\_level,” there are 1089 observation, which is correct.
+Based on the total number of observations for this new category “obesity\_level,”, there are 1089 observation, which is correct.

 ``` {r}
 ##Creating categorical variable called obesity_level